moabdelbasset/FebHackathon/README.md

 - [Future Improvements/Development](#future-improvementsdevelopment)
 - [Acknowledgments](#acknowledgments)

-## Website Objectives
+## Website Objective

 - Help users to create a personalised romantic letter to their loved one.
 - Make it easy to share said letter, even for those not comfortaale/familiar with features such as copy and paste.
-- ???Show the user links to websites where they can buy romantic gifts for their loved ones, including mugs/cards with their romantic message printed on???.
+- Show the user links to websites where they can buy romantic gifts for their loved ones.

 ## Potential Users

-- People who want a romantic gesture for their loved one.
+- People who want to create a personalised romantic gesture for their loved one.
-- Those who struggle to write/create elaborate, well structured sentances.
+- Those who feel they lack the creativity to express their feelings for their loved one adequately.

 ## Design \& Development